 Nearly 40,000 medical students other applicants were matched with residency positions in the 2022 Main Residency Match, an impressive feat of matchmaking.
 But not every match is made to last.
-If, from an individual resident’s perspective, your residency position starts to feel like a mismatch instead, a move may be possible—but you should know that switching residencies will be a different experience than the Match.
+If, from an individual resident’s perspective, your position starts to feel like a mismatch instead, a residency swap may be possible—but you should know that switching residencies will be a different experience than the Match.

 Residents may have a change of heart about the specialty in which they wish to train.
 Personal circumstances may prompt a resident to consider relocating.
 Or, the program and the resident may not be a good fit for one another.
 Regardless of the motivation, transfers between programs are a fact of life in graduate medical education.

 The numbers, however, tend to be small in relation to the total number of residency positions and care must be taken when trying to apply them to your situation.
 More than 1,000 residents transfer from one residency program to another each year, according to the Accreditation Council for Graduate Medical Education.
 Here are a few things to keep in mind when considering a transfer to a new residency.